 Access to Entry-level and M.A.
 Courses

 As an ERASMUS student you are expected to have completed at least one year of studies at your home university.
 You are therefore not eligible to take part in any of the seminars and courses designed for our entry-level students (i.e. Seminars Ia, IELS-courses, oral performance courses).
 Similarly, if you are a B.A. student, you are not eligible for the courses we offer in the M.A. programmes.
-This means that the Seminars III as well as the English for Academic and Professional Purposes, Practical Skills for English Teachers, and Composition for Linguistics courses are not open to you unless you come to us as an M.A. student.
+This means that the Seminars III and Seminars IV as well as the English for Academic and Professional Purposes, Practical Skills for English Teachers, and Composition for Linguistics courses are not open to you unless you come to us as an M.A. student.

 Language Courses in the Sprachpraxis Programme at IAA

 The language courses at IAA are specifically designed to complement the studies in literature, culture, and linguistics with a strong focus on vocabulary expansion in these disciplines.
 There are also some courses in the vocational teaching degree programme.
 Please be advised that we do not offer any general English courses.
 The university has a central language facility, the Sprachenzentrum on the main university campus (Von-Melle-Park 5).
 For further information go to: www.uni-hamburg.de/sz